Protein made from thin air to feed the world

 “Without electricity, the air would rot.”Ralph Waldo Emerson (1803–1882) US writer, philosopher and poet

 - What do we know?

 - Solein is made by feeding hydrogen and carbon dioxide to bacteria.
 A quarter of global fossil-fuel emissions currently comes from food production.
-Creating Solein emits 100 times less greenhouse gases than the equivalent amount of meat.
-It contains 50% protein content; 5% to 10% fat, and 20% to 25% carbs.
+Creating Solein emits 100 times less greenhouse gas than the equivalent amount of meat.
+It contains 50% protein content; 5% to 10% fat and 20% to 25% carbs.
 Solar Foods calls it “an entirely new kind of food that is both natural, and free from the burdens of agriculture”.

 - What do we not know?

 - How quickly it can become cheaper than less sustainable alternatives like meat and soya.
-We cannot yet be sure whether it can be produced at a big enough scale to feed the whole planet, while still only using renewably sourced electricity.
+We cannot yet be sure whether it can be produced at a large enough scale to feed the whole planet, while still only using renewably sourced electricity.
 We also do not know if people will actually want to eat it.

 - The USA’s space agency, responsible for cutting-edge research and putting people on the Moon.

 - A chemical reaction provoked by an electrical current.

 - CO2.
 A greenhouse gas and a leading contributor to global warming.
 Also a natural part of the world’s air, and a large part of what animals breathe out.

 - Business people focused on building new companies.